open-resources/physics_bank/content/public/018.Electrostatics/Electric Potential/Potential of a conducting pipe/Potential of a conducting pipe.md

 What is the electric potential inside the pipe?
 Choose the zero of electric potential to be a distance $R_0>a$ from the axis of the pipe.

-You may copy the Greek symbols Ïµ0 and Ï into your symbolic expression.
+You may copy the Greek symbols ϵ0 and σ into your symbolic expression.

 ### Answer Section